Relating Functional and Imperative Session Types: Related Work

 \section{Related Work}

-Pucella and Tov \cite{DBLP:conf/haskell/PucellaT08} give an embedding of a session type calculus in Haskell.
+Pucella and Tov~\cite{DBLP:conf/haskell/PucellaT08} give an embedding of a session type calculus in Haskell.
 Like our translation, their embedding relies on a parameterized monad, which is layered on top of the IO monad using phantom types.
 Linearity is enforced by the monad abstraction.
 Multiple channels are implemented by stacking so that channel names are de Bruijn indices.
 Stacking only happens at the (phantom) type level, so that stack rearrangement has no operational consequences.
 The paper comes with a formalization and a soundness proof of the implementation.
-Sackman and Eisenbach \cite{SackmanE08} also encode session types for a single channel in Haskell using an indexed (parameterized) monad.
+Sackman and Eisenbach~\cite{SackmanE08} also encode session types for a single channel in Haskell using an indexed (parameterized) monad.

+Imai and coworkers~\cite{DBLP:journals/scp/ImaiYY19} propose an encoding of binary session-based communication as a library in OCaml.
+This library is based on an indexed state monad that maintains the current state of a set of channels in a tuple.
+Channel names are encoded by lenses operating on this state and operations an a channel change the index type at the position indicated by the lens.
+The programming style resembles VGR, but it is explicitly monadic.
+The monad and its type indexing are closely related to our encoding, which is linear by typing.

+Another line of work on session types is based on process calculi obtained through the Curry-Howard correspondence applied to fragments of linear logic~\cite{DBLP:conf/concur/CairesP10,DBLP:conf/esop/BalzerTP19,DBLP:conf/concur/DasP20}.
+The resulting programs have an imperative flavor as they are based on process calculus.
+The correspondence structures communication as a string of interactions on a channel name.
+This channel name ``changes type'' by rebinding at each communication operation.
+There is a monadic embedding of this approach into a pure functional language~\cite{DBLP:conf/esop/ToninhoCP13}.
+In this stratified language, processes are snippets of imperative code encapsulated as first-class monadic values into the functional language.
+These values can be plugged into a process term by a suitable adaptation of the monadic bind operation.
+Processes may transmit channel names or values from the functional stratum.
+Processes have the imperative flavor as already mentioned.
+It would be interesting future work to relate this line of work with the correspondence developed in the present paper.

-Alias types \cite{DBLP:conf/esop/SmithWM00} presents a type system for a low-level language where the type of a function expresses the shape of the store on which the function operates.
-For generality, function types can abstract over store locations $\alpha$ and the shape of the store is described by \emph{aliasing constraints} of the form $\{\alpha\mapsto T\}$.
-Constraint composition resembles separating conjunction \cite{DBLP:conf/lics/Reynolds02} and ensures that locations are unique.
-Analogous to the channel types in our system, pointers in the alias types system have a singleton type that indicates their (abstract) store location and they can be duplicated.
+Alias types~\cite{DBLP:conf/esop/SmithWM00} presents a type system for a low-level language where the type of a function expresses the shape of the store on which the function operates.
+Function types can abstract over store locations $\alpha$ and the shape of the store is described by \emph{aliasing constraints} of the form $\{\alpha\mapsto T\}$.
+Constraint composition resembles separating conjunction~\cite{DBLP:conf/lics/Reynolds02} and ensures that locations are unique.
+Analogous to our channel types, pointers in the alias types system can be duplicated and have a singleton type indicating their store location.
 Alias types also include non-linear constraints, which are not required in our system.